-Read protection
+■ Read protection

-When anyone tries to open the document, he is given the opportunity of entering the read password.
+When the user tries to open the document, he is prompted to enter the read password.
 If he enters a false password, or no password at all, the document is not opened.

 Furthermore, the document is saved in an encrypted form, so that it cannot be examined with programs other than PlanMaker.